Ja-Tink/i-did-that-extension/CONTRIBUTING.md

 ## Conduct:

-All contributors to this project are expected to treat each other with respect, following the guidelines outlined in [The Contributor Covenant.](https://www.contributor-covenant.org)
+All contributors to this project are expected to treat each other with respect, following the [code of conduct](CODE_OF_CONDUCT.md).